oxsecurity/megalinter/docs/descriptors/kotlin_ktlint.md

                           --disabled_rules=standard
   -F, --format          Fix any deviations from the code style
-      --limit=<limit>   Maximum number of errors to show (default: show all) --relative        Print files relative to the working directory (e.g. dir/file. kt instead of /home/user/project/dir/file.kt)
+      --limit=<limit>   Maximum number of errors to show (default: show all) --relative        Print files relative to the working directory (e.g. dir/file.kt instead of /home/user/project/dir/file.kt)
       --reporter=<reporters>
                         A reporter to use (built-in: plain (default), plain? group_by_file, json, sarif, checkstyle, html).
 To use a third-party reporter specify a path to a JAR file on the filesystem via ',artifact=' option.
 To override reporter output, use ',output=' option.
   -R, --ruleset=<rulesetJarFiles>
                         A path to a JAR file containing additional ruleset(s) --stdin           Read file from stdin